hatleyrr/Audio-Equalizer/README.md

 This project is a digital audio equalizer that uses Verilog, Quartus, and an FPGA to filter audio signals stored in a sample (sample recording module made by Dr. Peter Jamieson).
 This code was used on a DE1-SOC FPGA, I cannot guarantee that it will work on other models.

-Control is included in a README.txt file in the project files, but I will include it here too:
+Control is included in a README.txt file in the project files, but I will include it here too.
+Note that the pre-recorded sample is not included because the file was too large, so a sample must be recorded onto the FPGA to hear something.

 - Royce Hatley and Samuel Kanaan - Tested on DE1-SOC - Dec 13th, 2024

 Headphones connected to Green out RCA jack